 The Accountability Framework states that companies should have clear, consistent, and documented policies and procedures for how supplier non-compliance will be addressed.
-These should include systems through which the buyer will support suppliers in meeting supply chain goals, procedures for supplier engagement in the case of non-compliance, and ways in which buyers will consider supplier non-compliance in future purchasing decisions (including through exclusion).
+These should include systems through which the buyer will support suppliers in meeting supply chain goals, procedures for supplier engagement in the case of noncompliance, and ways in which buyers will consider supplier non-compliance in future purchasing decisions (including through exclusion).
 These policies and procedures should be made public and communicated to current and potential suppliers.

-Out of the companies reviewed, more than one third (24) disclosed that they addressed supplier non-compliance in their commitment or related procurement requirements.
-Only 11 companies had a clear policy governing their engagements with non-compliant suppliers and approaches for how to help them resolve their issues.
-Eighteen companies disclosed the criteria for supplier suspensions, exclusions, or reversals, and ten companies disclosed that their response to non-compliant suppliers differed depending on the severity of the non-compliance and the willingness or capacity of the supplier to address the issue.
+Out of the companies reviewed, more than one-third (25) disclosed that they had a policy to address non-compliance with their commitment or related procurement requirements.
+Though some companies publicly disclosed few details on their policy for responding to non-compliant suppliers, a majority of those that disclosed having a policy provided additional details on their response and consequences for non-compliant suppliers.
+Fifteen companies disclosed the criteria for supplier suspensions, exclusions, or reversals, and six companies disclosed that their response to non-compliant suppliers differed depending on the severity of the non-compliance and the willingness or capacity of the supplier to address the issue.

-The Framework also recommends companies publish noncompliance policies that prioritize supplier engagement and clearly require non-compliant suppliers to adhere to a timewww.worldcocoa foundation.org/press-release/action-plans-to-end-defore station-released-by-governments-of-cote-divoire-and-ghana-and-leading-chocolate-cocoa-companies/ bound improvement plan to keep the company's business.
+The Framework also recommends companies publish noncompliance policies that prioritize supplier engagement and require non-compliant suppliers to work with the company to develop and adhere to a time-bound improvement plan to keep the company's business, which six companies described doing.
 Based on the data, a number of the companies operating in the cocoa sector have begun to develop such non-compliance policies that manage and incentivize adherence to company deforestation-free pledges.
 This indicates a way forward for companies that have not yet disclosed such policies.

-&lt;sup>26 World Cocoa Foundation.
+26 World Cocoa Foundation.
 "Action Plans to End Deforestation Released by Governments of Cote d'Ivoire & Ghana and Leading Chocolate & Cocoa Companies."
 4 Mar 2019.
-Accessed 25 Jan 2021.
+Accessed 25 Jan 2021. www.worldcocoafoundation.org/press-release/action-plans-to-end-deforestation-released-by-governments-of-cote-divoire-and-ghana-and-leading-chocolate-cocoa-companies/